-In Section 2, we explain the hierarchical aggregation abstraction that SDIMS provides to applications.
-In Sections 3 and 4, we describe the design of our system in achieving the flexibility, scalability and administrative autonomy and isolation requirements of a SDIMS.
-In Section 5, we detail the implementation of our prototype system.
-Section 6 addresses the issue of adaptation to the topological reconfigurations.
-In Section 7, we present the evaluation of our system through large-scale simulations and microbenchmarks on real networks.
-Section 8 details the related work and Section 9 summarizes our contribution and points out the future research directions.
+In Section 2, we explain the hierarchical aggregation abstraction that an SDIMS provides to applications.
+In Sections 3, 4, and 5, we describe the design of our system in achieving the flexibility and scalability while conforming to administrative autonomy and isolation requirements of an SDIMS.
+In Section 6, we detail the data structures and the behavior of a node in our system.
+Section 7 addresses the issue of adaptation to the topological reconfigurations.
+In Section 8, we present the evaluation of our system through large-scale simulations and microbenchmarks on real networks.
+Section 9 details the related work.
+In Section 10, we lay out the future research directions and the time line of the dissertation.
+Section 11 summarizes our contributions.